nggepe/calendar-gc/README.md

 # Options

-Our options provided for you to customize the calendar esier.
+Our options provided for you to customize the calendar easier.

 **Example**
 ```javascript
 const option = {